TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 #### A good name is descriptive

-In our good example, we have a variable `greeting`, to which each new `string` from the array is added.
+In our good example, we have a variable `greeting`, to which the parameter `name` is concatenated.
 The function is named `generateUserGreeting` and the function does what the name suggests.
 Nice, clean, and understandable.

 Now, try picturing a conversation with someone about the bad example.
 The function is named `x` with variables like `z`, and `w`.
 Oof, not nice.